perlov3301/ba200910new/readme.txt

   git push -u origin master
 #psql: %source .bash_profile =>psql=>\l=>\c jwt-auth postgres=>\d=>SELECT * FROM users;
 #graphql get cookie: settings=> "request.credentials": "include",
+# to keep the version of a token and we can increment
+this version and that will invalidate all the old tokens: add new field to entity/User.ts=> whenever we create refreshToken we pass current version => auth.ts:createrefreshtoken => userresolver.ts:revoke the token for somebody (we expose that for testing purposes becase it will be the simplest way: actually we don't make mutation like this but instead we do create function that we can call when somebody forget password or we can internally use this owns account when they gets hacked)